Looking forward to integrating expressive arts therapy for our June 23 & 24 training

 Personally, I have experienced and seen how powerful and amazing horses are with helping individuals cope with stress in their lives.
 Along with receiving my master’s degree, I will also be getting certified in equine-assisted EMDR and equine assisted psychotherapy.
 My goal is to have my own private practice in clinical mental health counseling for children and adolescents integrating both equine-assisted EMDR and equine assisted psychotherapy.
 In the meantime, I am really enjoying doing my internship with Dr. Elizabeth Warson assisting with evaluative data for the Visual Journaling Project, through Dr. Cathy Malchiodi’s Trauma-Informed Practices and Expressive Arts Therapy Institute

 Coco Chanel in her warm, heavy weight blanket

-An Art Therapy Practice to Embrace the Wisdom of Winter
+An Expressive Arts Therapy Practice to Embrace the Wisdom of Winter

 Representation of my inner wise self: Clay, painting, magazine photo collage, mixed media collage, altered image, copies of personal photographs.

 Bilateral dialogue: Fold a piece of paper in half.
 Select two colors (writing medium) to represent your image (wise self; interviewee) and one to represent yourself (interviewer).
 Your image responds with your non-dominant hand while you respond with your dominant hand.